ombulabs/blog/_posts/2020-04-18-methods-arguments-ruby-bart3.markdown

 So we have covered more ways to make our methods super flexible so the user can use them and also customize the behavior to its needs.

-There are more small stricks that we can use, but it would make this article too long and repetitive, I'd recommend to read [this official anouncement](https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/) about the small differences introduced for Ruby 2.7 and Ruby 3.
+There are more small tricks that we can use, but it would make this article too long and repetitive, I recommend reading [this official anouncement](https://www.ruby-lang.org/en/news/2019/12/12/separation-of-positional-and-keyword-arguments-in-ruby-3-0/) about the small differences introduced for Ruby 2.7 and Ruby 3.